Wizcorp/training_git/README.md

 #### Add Upstream
 To be able to pull in changes from the blessed repo we need to add it as an upstream

-`git remote add upstream git
+`git remote add upstream ssh://git@github.com/Wizcorp/training_git.git`

 First Pull Request